Labor Department Sues Oracle For Paying White Men More

 Uh, can I apply now?
 (Score:1)

+> No, it means you'll get paid more, but spend the difference on anime pillows and Pocky.

+I hope that was intended as a joke, but that stereotype was pretty crass.

-One Small Problem (Score:2)
+One Small Problem (Score:1, Offtopic)

 https://en.wikipedia.org/wiki/... [wikipedia.org] Also female engineers employed by IT companies now get 117% of the income of your average male employee.
 Why you may ask, well because female's make different life choices to males leading to fewer female engineers even though 60% of university graduates in the USA are female.
 So what companies do to make themselves look better is pay the few female graduate en